AJ Styles: Other media

 In 2003, ROH released Evolution of a Phenom: The Best of AJ Styles, a DVD which covers Styles from his debut to mid-2003.
 In 2004, ROH released The Phenomenon Continues: The Best of AJ Styles Vol. 2, a follow-up DVD to the original released in 2003.
 Also in 2004, TNA released Phenomenal: The Best of A.J.
 Styles, a DVD covering Styles' best matches.
 In 2006, ROH released a shoot interview featuring Styles, alongside Christopher Daniels for the promotions "Straight Shootin series.
 In 2007, TNA released Phenomenal: The Best of A.J.
 Styles Volume 2, a follow-up DVD to the original released in 2004.
 Also in 2007, Styles was mentioned in the Insane Clown Posse song "Scatterbrain" off their EP Eye of the Storm.
 In 2008, Styles helped develop the first TNA wrestling video game known as TNA Impact!, which was released the same year on September 9.

 In 2009, Styles was featured on MTV's Made trying to help a young high schooler become a professional wrestler alongside Taylor Wilde and The Beautiful People (Angelina Love and Velvet Sky).
 In 2011, Styles was featured in the music video for country singer Sarah Darling's song "Something to Do with Your Hands".
 In 2012, Styles and Montell Jordan presented the award for Best Rap/Hip Hop Record of the Year to Lecrae at the 43rd annual GMA Dove Awards.

-In 2013, ROH released AJ Styles - Styles Clash, a 2-disc DVD featuring Styles' best ROH matches from 2002 to 2005.
+In 2013, ROH released AJ Styles – Styles Clash, a 2-disc DVD featuring Styles' best ROH matches from 2002 to 2005.
 In 2016, TNA released The Essential AJ Styles Collection, a 4-disc DVD set showcasing Styles' top 30 greatest TNA matches.

-In 2018, it was announced that Styles would be on the cover for WWE 2K19.
+In 2018, Styles was chosen for the WWE 2K19 cover.
 He selected the song "Survival" by Eminem to appear in the soundtrack.